pmcgaugh-daikin/example-app-cmake-microchip/README.md

 where `$BOARD` is the target board.

-You can use the `custom_plank` board found in this repository.
+You can use the `atsame54_xpro` board found in this repository.
 Note that Zephyr sample boards may be used if an appropriate overlay is provided (see `app/boards`).